AlessandroRestagno/Collaboration-and-competition-DRLND-P3-Udacity/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to train the agents.

 ### Model architecture
 More information about the model architecture I used can be find in the [Report.md](/Report.md) file